bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 I think this problem often happens when tests are written after the implementation.

-You already built the code.
-You know which constants exist.
-You know which helper functions are available.
-You know how the logic is structured.
+We already built the code.
+We know which constants exist.
+We know which helper functions are available.
+We know how the logic is structured.

-And then you start writing tests.
+And then we start writing tests.

-Of course you see the convenient things you can reuse.
+Of course we see the convenient things we can reuse.
 They are right there.
 Import the list, use it with `test.each`, and the test is done.

-The test passes, but did you really test the requirement?
-Or did you mostly test that the implementation agrees with itself?
+The test passes, but did we really test the requirement?
+Or did we mostly test that the implementation agrees with itself?

 That is the question I think we should ask more often.

 ### TDD

-If you would write the test first, this probably would not happen as easily.
+If we would write the test first, this probably would not happen as easily.
 Because before the implementation exists, there are no implementation details to import.

-You have to think about the requirement.
-You have to write down what the subject should do.
-You have to decide what the outside of the subject looks like.
+We have to think about the requirement.
+We have to write down what the subject should do.
+We have to decide what the outside of the subject looks like.

 That is one of the things I like about TDD.
-Not because it magically creates better code, but because it forces you to reason from the outside: First the requirement, then the test, then the implementation.
+Not because it magically creates better code, but because it forces us to reason from the outside: First the requirement, then the test, then the implementation.

-And while implementing, you can still create all the helpers, constants, mappings, and data structures you want.
+And while implementing, we can still create all the helpers, constants, mappings, and data structures we want.
 The test does not care.
 As long as the subject still behaves according to the requirements, the test passes.

-That gives you freedom to refactor.
-And more importantly, it gives you tests that actually mean something.
+That gives us freedom to refactor.
+And more importantly, it gives us tests that actually mean something.

 ### Conclusion